Psalmjoe/DevOps_Projects/PROJECT-4/README.md

 ### Step 4 — Configuring Nginx to Use the PHP Processor

 When using the Nginx web server, we can create server blocks (similar to virtual hosts in Apache) to encapsulate configuration details and host more than one domain on a single server.
-In this guide, we’ll use projectLEMP as an example domain name.
+In this guide, we’ll use **projectLEMP** as an example domain name.

-On Ubuntu 20.04, Nginx has one server block enabled by default and is configured to serve documents out of a directory at /var/www/html.
+On Ubuntu 20.04, Nginx has one server block enabled by default and is configured to serve documents out of a directory at ```/var/www/html```.
 While this works well for a single site, it can become difficult to manage if you are hosting multiple sites.
-Instead of modifying /var/www/html, we’ll create a directory structure within /var/www for the your_domain website, leaving /var/www/html in place as the default directory to be served if a client request doesn’t match any other sites.
+Instead of modifying ```/var/www/html```, we’ll create a directory structure within ```/var/www``` for the your_domain website, leaving ```/var/www/html``` in place as the default directory to be served if a client request doesn’t match any other sites.

-Create the root web directory for your_domain as follows:
+Create the root web directory for ```projectLEMP``` as follows:

 ```sudo mkdir /var/www/projectLEMP```